 Also in Table 1, the ten least expensive urban areas participating in the cost of living index survey are listed.
-Similarly, to previous quarters, the least expensive urban areas are located in the southern part of the U.S. Valdosta ranks as the 178th most expensive metropolitan area (out of 255 areas) with a composite index of 89.9.
-It should be noted that Valdosta's ranking in the second quarter of 2018 composite index was 214th (out of 259 areas), with a composite index of 88.1.
+Similarly, to previous quarters, Kalamazoo and Harlingen continue to hold their places in the top five places with the lowest cost of living in the U.S. It is the first time that Albany, one of the metropolitan areas from Georgia, appears on the "Least Expensive" list.
+Valdosta ranks as the 147th most expensive metropolitan area (out of 261 areas) with a composite index of 92.5.
+It should be noted that Valdosta's ranking in the second quarter of 2021 composite index was 181st (out of 258 areas), with a composite index of 90.8.